Wow, friends. It’s May!

 My son has missed out on a portion of his college experience, while we pay for an apartment that lays vacant.
 He was about to start a job he was excited about, which is now on hold indefinitely, and we’re still waiting to hear if his last year of summer camp will be canceled.

-Then there was a Sixers game (Paul’s birthday present), a Phillies game (David’s Christmas present), a family vacation on Easter weekend, and our 25th anniversary trip to Paris… #allcanceled
+Then there was a Sixers game (Paul’s birthday present), a Phillies game (D’s Christmas present), a family vacation on Easter weekend, and our 25th anniversary trip to Paris… #allcanceled

 I think my older daughter is the only one who has escaped this thing relatively unscathed.
 She was already used to schooling at home, and she’s quite the introvert by nature.
 She’s one of those who says she’s been practicing her whole life for this.